 Two companies were also formed in 1977: Franklin Veterinary Holdings which would own the new buildings and the operating company, Franklin Veterinary services (1977) Ltd, which is the company we still operate under today.

 Phil Holloway joined the practice in 1977 followed by John Maclachlan in 1978 when Ross Beal left on his OE.
 A band of 9-10 vets worked together through the late 1970’s.

 Nick Twyford joined the practice as our second dedicated companion animal vet.

-The practice has expanded to Waiuku, Te Kauwhata, Taupiri, Kopu, Beachlands with the most recent acquisition being Paeroa Vets.
-New clinics have started at Karaka and Waitakaruru to provide our customers with an expanding range of services.
+The practice has expanded to Waiuku, Te Kauwhata, Taupiri, Kopu, Beachlands, Paeroa, Karaka, and Waitakaruru with the most recent acquisition being Waihi Vets in 2021.

-The veterinary team has grown to 46, with 25 doing focused on farm and equine work plus 21 caring for companion animals.
-The vets are supported by a team of vet nurses, vet technicians, customer service and administration staff, bringing the total employees to 200.
+The veterinary team has grown to 46, with 25 focused on farm and equine work plus 21 caring for companion animals.
+The vets are supported by a team of vet nurses, vet technicians, customer service and administration staff, bringing the total employees to just over 200.

 The current Directors and team are committed to continuing to provide you and your animals with the high quality services and innovations established by the founders of the practice.